digao-dalpiaz/DzHTMLText/README.md

 `Borders: TDHBorders` = Defines `Left`, `Top`, `Right` and `Bottom` sub-properties, specifying the text area margins.

 `Color: TColor` = Background color of control.
 In FMX environment, `Null` represents transparent background.
-In VCL environment, transparency is not available.

 `CustomStyles: TDHHeaderStyles` = Collection of header styles to use with tag `<H:ident>`, where `ident` is Ident property of a header style in collection list.